SaraMWillis/example-docs/docs/policies/acceptable_use/index.md

 ## Access for Research and Limited Access for Instruction

 As described in the **'Sales Tax Exemption'** section above, most of the HPC systems are limited to research applications as defined in [Section B-14 of ARS Statute 42-5061](http://www.azleg.state.az.us/ars/42/05061.htm) by the Arizona Legislature.
-All users are expected to use these resources accordingly and to use the [U-System](https://it.arizona.edu/u-system) or other computing systems for non-research purposes.
+All users are expected to use these resources accordingly and to use other computing systems for non-research purposes.